pozil/sf-docs-to-s3/README.md

     ```sh
     install-dev.bat
     ```

+    You can install the project on other types of Salesforce orgs by looking at the content of the scripts and changing the commands.

 1. For each Object that you would like to export document for (Account in this example), create a record for the custom metadata type "S3 Document Setting"